11 Reasons Your Portable AC Fills with Water Too Quickly

 Wrapping up…

-Also select the portable AC carefully depending on the climate of the region you live in.
-If humidity is very high, and your portable AC is not doing a very good job at exhausting, consider modifications like draining through hose using gravity or condensate pump.
+If humidity is very high, and your portable AC is not doing a very good job at exhausting, consider modifications like draining through a hose via gravity or a condensate pump.

 2 thoughts on “11 Reasons Your Portable AC Fills with Water Too Quickly”